Are you e-Invoice ready? Get your free compliance assessment in 5 minutesAre you e-Invoice ready?Get Your Score

 What is e-Invoicing in Belgium?

-Belgium has joined the growing wave of European countries mandating structured e-invoicing.
+Belgium is among the European countries that have mandated structured e-invoicing.
 From 1 January 2026, all VAT-registered businesses must send and receive electronic invoices for domestic B2B transactions through the Peppol network using the Peppol BIS Billing 3.0 standard.

 This follows Belgium's earlier success with B2G e-invoicing via the Mercurius platform, which has been mandatory for federal government suppliers since 2017.
 The B2B mandate extends this digital infrastructure to the broader economy, aligning Belgium with the European EN 16931 standard.